Old Party Needs New Fresh Leadership

 Mitt continues, "I don't want to see trickle-down racism.
 I don't want to see a president of the United States saying things which change the character of the generations of Americans that are following.
 Presidents have an impact on the nature of our nation, and trickle-down racism, trickle-down bigotry, trickle-down misogyny, all these things are extraordinarily dangerous to the heart and character of America."

 Romney must have read some Tarot cards, or exercised a seership into the future because what presently constitutes the political and social climate for many Americans and citizens of other nations reflect his words!
 President Trump, leader of the free world, has become the meaning of division.

 Are you ready to see some fresh faces in the political arena, younger faces?

-Romney seems to be advising the republican party to start grooming the rising generation of leaders who have not blabbed about his or her politics all over the nation--people like Mia Love from Utah.
+Romney seems to advise the Republican party to start grooming the rising generation of leaders who have not blabbed about his or her politics all over the nation--people like Mia Love from Utah.

-Aside from being the first republican African American Congresswoman, she is a fresh face.
-She does not fit the stereotype of what most would think when he or she thinks of a republican.
-Love matches what Romney suggests the republican party do, let the new generation speak!
+Aside from being the first Republican African American Congresswoman, she is a fresh face.
+She does not fit the stereotype of what most would think when he or she thinks of a Republican.
+Love matches what Romney suggests for the Republican party, let the new generation speak!

-Doug Ducey, the governor of Arizona is another new voice.
-He nor Love have made any mention of running for president in the foreseeable future, but theses are the current leaders of the republican party that Romney seems to be suggesting should be heard.
+Doug Ducey, the governor of Arizona is another voice.
+He nor Love has made any mention of running for president in the foreseeable future, but these are the current leaders of the Republican party that Romney seems to be suggesting should be heard.